 If you are looking for ways to take better care of yourself, read our blog containing self-care tips for a healthier and happier you.

 How organisations can support social workers in strengthening emotional resilience

 Emotional resilience isn’t something that social workers should have to learn and cultivate by themselves.
-Employers are responsible for their employees’ wellbeing, so it is important that they can provide tools, processes and an environment that allows for emotional resilience.
+Employers are responsible for their employees’ wellbeing, so it is important that they provide tools, processes and an environment that allows for emotional resilience in social workers.

 Here are some of the ways in which employers can promote and strengthen emotional resilience:

-Your employer will need to establish ways of working that let you and your team flourish together.
-This will mean setting the standards for building trust and committing to shared goals, as well as collaborating on any challenges that occur.
+It can help to establish ways of working that let social workers, their managers and their teams flourish together.
+This means setting the standards for building trust and being committing to shared goals, as well as collaborating on any challenges that occur.